drwadu/old_fasb/README.md

     * **syntax**: `:zla f32`
 * `--random-safe-steps`
     * **short**: `:rss`
-    * **description**: actitvates n random facets w.r.t. the specified combination of mode and weight
+    * **description**: activates n random facets w.r.t. the specified combination of mode and weight
     * **parameters**:
         * n `u64`; if not provided, as many steps as needed to reach unique solution will be taken
         * mode; by default --go